If you’re a small business owner you know how important it is to have a professionally-designed website if you want to succeed.

 2. About Page

-About page should include information about your background, company history, your mission, and what inspires you.
-However, about page should not only be strictly about you and your business.
+The about page should include information about your background, company history, mission, and what inspires you.
+However, the about page should not only be strictly about you and your business.
 One mistake many businesses make with their about pages is when they only talk about themselves.

 About page gives you a chance to convince your potential customers why they should work with you and why they can trust you.